-We were last inspected by Ofsted on the 23rd January 2019
+We were last inspected by Ofsted on the 1st and 2nd March 2022

 Below you will find the most recent Ofsted report for our school.
 You will see from the report that our school has been graded as still good but with a recommendation that the next inspection be a section 5.
 This means that 'there is sufficient evidence of improved performance to suggest that the school may be judged outstanding if it received a section 5 inspection now'